jngaravitoc/MW-LMC-SCF/ideas.md

 - Nico: Quantify Chaos in the combine potential?
 - Nico: How axion variables look in the time-dependent potential?
 - Chervin and others: Apply the BFE in Sgr and the LMC sims.
-- Nico: Can we take one of the aquariuss halos and add them a disk and an LMC?
+- Nico: Can we take one of the aquarius halos and add them a disk and an LMC?
 Using N-body sims?